 - Bring your items into any Once Upon a Child location.

 - The store’s buyer will review your items to determine whether they meet the store’s current style, safety, and inventory needs.

 - You will receive a cash offer for your items, which you can accept or reject.
 Your quote will include an overall offer broken down by item, so you can choose to sell some or all of your items.

-Looking for more ways to sell your used clothing?
-Check out our article on stores that buy used clothes and the list of online and brick-and-mortar consignment shops.
+Looking for more ways to sell baby clothes and used clothing?
+Check out our articles on where to sell baby clothes and items, stores that buy used clothes, and the list of online and brick-and-mortar consignment shops.